mgoltzsche/ai-assistant-vui/README.md

 * The wake word must be recognized by the whisper model - this could be improved potentially using a specialized wake word model.
 * Context size and storage:
   * To keep the context size minimal and speed up inference, only the last user request corresponding AI response and tool results are kept within the chat history - otherwise the context size is quickly exceeded.
-* Due to a LocalAI LLM bug function calls are often repeated infinitely - this is detected and prevented after the 2nd call.
+* Due to a LocalAI LLM bug function calls are often repeated infinitely - this is detected and prevented by re-requesting chat completion without the function in that case, increasing the response latency, though.
-* Audio device usage: The terminal app container does not work with pulseaudio but ALSA and therefore requires no other application to use the same audio devices it uses - alternatively, the web app can be used.
+* Audio device usage: The terminal app container does not work with pulseaudio but ALSA and therefore requires no other application to use the same audio devices it uses - alternatively, the web app can be used, though.
 * Other people can also give the AI commands (e.g. somebody on the street shouting through the window) - voice recognition could protect against that.

 ## Roadmap